nhejazi/almost-surely/content/posts/R-graphics-ggplot-v-base.md

 +++
 author = "Nima Hejazi"
-categories = [ "r", "graphics", "not so standard deviations", "data science" ] tags = [ "r", "graphics", "data science", "not so standard deviations" ] date = "2016-05-02" description = "My $0.02 on a popular debate about plotting packages for R" featured = ""
+categories = [ "R", "graphics", "not so standard deviations", "data science" ] tags = [ "R", "graphics", "data science", "not so standard deviations" ] date = "2016-05-02" description = "My $0.02 on a popular debate about plotting packages for R" featured = ""